nikodemus/foolang/README.md

 ## Syntax notes

+- I quite like the idea of making "reserved words" uppercase keywords:

+       Class: Foo { zot = 42 }
+         constructor quux
+         method bar: y
+            Let x = zot + y
+            Return: x
+         end
+      end

+  It is reasonably unobtrusive, and allows for extensibility.
+It also makes it obvious for both humans and machines.

+  Then reserve another syntactic class for user-level syntax extensions:

+       $withDatabase { }

+       withDatabase! { }

+       !withDatabase { }

+       !Cond:
+          maybe => then

+       Cond!
+          maybe => then

+       !Cond:
+          maybe => then

+  ...or maybe allow users to implement Foo: things as well?
+Just impose import rules.

+  That works.

 - I really miss question mark as part of message syntax.
 It's so nice and obvious for unary tests. is-prefix gets old fast.

+  Bang is nice too.

 - Forth's "everything is delimited by whitespace" is _really_ powerful.